reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Normative Psychology.md

 Might there be other forms of world-to-mind fit not adequately characterized as a desire?
 Goals and preferences seem to be a distinctive form of world-to-mind fit.
 Deliberative endorsements might also be a unique form of world-to-mind fit.
 It seems like the distinction between desires and goals and similar to the distinction between desires and values.

-- Desire X = disposition to M in conditions where one believes M -> X.
+- Desire X = disposition to voluntarily M in conditions where one believes M -> X.
 - Prefer X = desire X and is conscious of this desire.
 - Goal X = Conscious endorsement of X.
 - Value X = Deliberative endorsement of X.